-Suit Jacket: If asked, “What fabric should I choose for a suit jacket?” most men automatically respond “wool.”
+Suit Jacket: If asked, “What fabric should I choose for tailor made suits jackets?” most men automatically respond “wool.”
 And they’re mostly right.
 Wool suits with a soupcon of man-made fibers are more durable and comfortable than ever.

 Consider these tips when buying a jacket: